lennertvhoy/the-last-light/01-the-chinese-room/04-cognitive-atrophy.md

 Is anything safe from atrophy?
 Is any cognitive capability too fundamentally human to outsource?

 Creativity, they say.
 Emotional intelligence.
 Wisdom.
-The ineffable qualities that make us human.
+The intangible qualities that make us human.

 But watch: